JourneyPure’s LSD Rehab Center in Florida

 Of course, not everybody who takes LSD will end up with persistent psychosis, and it’s not guaranteed that you will either, but there is still that risk.

-At 12 Keys LSD rehab center in Florida, we have a dual diagnosis program that will deal with not just your LSD addiction, but also your co-occurring disorder as well.
+At our LSD rehab center in Florida, we have a dual diagnosis program that will deal with not just your LSD addiction, but also your co-occurring disorder as well.
 Once we get a handle on your underlying condition, we then begin your holistic drug therapy and counseling.
 You’ll learn techniques to manage your condition as well as your recovery from LSD.

 Helping Your Loved One Through an LSD Rehab Program